mralfiem591/paxd/README.md

 Want to use PaxD, without fully installing it? **Try FastxD, the more temporary solution!**: `curl -L -o %TEMP%\fastxd.py https://raw.githubusercontent.com/mralfiem591/paxd/refs/heads/main/fastxd.py && python %TEMP%\fastxd.py`

 #### NOTE: both of these, and PaxD itself, **require Python 3.x or above!**
+#### You can find a repository to use below, in the "Links" section.

 ## 📦 About